cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 You can also manually edit `.all-contributorsrc` and run `npm run all-contributors generate` to update the README.
 See [all-contributors-cli](https://www.npmjs.com/package/all-contributors-cli) for more details

-If you have contributed to the repo but are having trouble following the above instructions, just let a collaborator know that you would like to be added ([and which contribution icons you want](https://github.com/kentcdodds/all-contributors#emoji-key))!
+If you have contributed (making a bug report, feature request, fixed documentation, etc.) but are having trouble following the above instructions, just let a collaborator know that you would like to be added ([and which contribution icons you want](https://github.com/kentcdodds/all-contributors#emoji-key))!

 # Collaborators